Why are results not grouped as they are with other projects?

 Participating Lines page?

-- Write and submit a concise biography of the earliest male
+Write and submit a concise biography of the earliest

-they may be connected to you and give them the opportunity to
+may be connected to you and give them the opportunity to contact

-contact you.
-It may be equally valuable for the reader to
+you.
+It may be equally valuable for the reader to determine that

-determine that they are not related to you so that they can
+they are not related to you so that they can avoid researching an

-this web site as examples.
-The project managers will be happy
+web site as examples.
+The project managers will be happy to assist

-to assist you in creating a biography, if needed.
-Generally,
+you in creating a biography, if needed.
+Generally, the following

-the following information is included in a biography of your
+information is included in a biography of your earliest proved

 - Name of ancestor and kit # or #s of descendants who have